gitfork/PixelsCamp-Challenge/README.md

 * Find a Habit member on the BrightPixel Stand or Habit Dome to receive an Arduino board to create an IoT device or to receive credentials for one of available IoT Devices.

-## Requirements for integration
+## Requirements for integrations
 * Install [Muzzley App](https://cdn.muzzley.com/apk/muzzley-v3.apk) (apk) on your phone or emulator
 * Follow our integration [documentation](https://muzzleyintegrations.docs.apiary.io)
     * We will help you setup the [Device Specification](https://muzzleyintegrations.docs.apiary.io/#reference/device-specifications), no need to do the described configuration.

 ## Hardware available
-Use our Arduino Board to transform a dumb Led light, into a Smart Led Light.
-You would need to develop the software that will interact with the Arduino, the Muzzley App and Habit/Muzzley API (is means to do a [Device to Cloud integration](https://muzzleyintegrations.docs.apiary.io/#introduction/integrate-devices/device-to-cloud))

-OR
+We will have several arduinos, rasperry's and boards, that you can use to create your project.

-Use one our Lifx Lights on Habit's Dome.
-You would need to develop the software that would integract with Lifx API and Habit/Muzzley API (it means to do a [Could to Could integration](https://muzzleyintegrations.docs.apiary.io/#introduction/integrate-devices/cloud-to-cloud))
+You may also use one our Lifx Lights on Habit's Dome.